stylight/handbook/_docs/personal-growth.markdown

 ## Community

 There is a vibrant community that will help you along the way of your personal growth.
 You can use it for [feedback](feedback.html), exchange, cooperation, knowledge sharing, career ideas and coaching.
+The model above can be helpful in any of these contexts to visualize and discuss your personal growth.
+It was designed to act as conversation guideline for feedback sessions with your peers or manager.
 Some of this we have formalized, but the real power comes from you owning and driving your growth.

 ![Growth community](../assets/growthCommunity.png)